bka-2cycle/weather-app/README.md

 ![weather dashboard start](./images/screenshot-01.png)

-Click on search to see current weather and 5 day forecast.
+Click on search to see current weather and 5 day forecast for the city.

 ![weather dashboard result](./images/screenshot-02.png)